-Cash equivalents consist of money market accounts.
 Cash equivalents are considered Level 1 in the fair value hierarchy.

 Investments

 The Organization records investments at fair value.
 Investment gains and losses are reflected in the accompanying consolidated statements of activities and changes in net assets as realized upon sale or as unrealized based on changes in fair value of securities held.
 Interest and dividends are recorded when earned.